Rares-Andrrei/Restaurant-Web-App/README.md

 # Restaurant Web App
- Building a restaurant web app using MySQL, HTML5+CSS3/ Bootstrap,  Javascript
+ Building a restaurant web app using MySQL, Angular and ASP .Net.